rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 ---
 Welcome to counselors at the 2019 <b> Ross/USA Mathematics Program. </b>

-# Travel
+## Travel

-Counselors need to arrive at our dormitory in Columbus
+Counselors need to arrive at our dormitory in Columbus <br>
-<b>before noon on Saturday, June 22</b>.
+&nbsp; &nbsp;  <b>before noon on Saturday, June 22.</b>

 - FLYING to the Columbus Airport (CMH):  Staff members will meet Ross participants as they arrive.
-Please plan to arrive Saturday morning, or Friday evening.  <br>
+Please plan to arrive or Friday evening June 21, or on Saturday morning.  <br>
-&nbsp; &nbsp; &nbsp; First counselor meeting is at NOON on SATURDAY June 22. <br>
+&nbsp; &nbsp; &nbsp; Counselor meeting will begin with lunch on SATURDAY June 22. <br>
-If you have a long flight, plan to arrive in Columbus on Friday, June 21.
+If you have a long flight, please plan to arrive on Friday.
 Shuttles from the airport to the dorm will run as needed on Friday, Saturday, and Sunday.

-Others in our dormitory are scheduled to move out on Friday.
+The people using Lynam Hall (our dorm) before us are scheduled to move out on Friday.
+Ross people can move in after their rooms are cleaned.
-After the rooms are cleaned, they will be ready for Ross people to move in on Saturday.
-We were told that several rooms can be cleaned early, and will be available on Friday evening.  <br>
+Several rooms will be cleaned quickly, and counselors so that counselors can move in on Friday evening.  <br>

 - DRIVING: Here are [Driving Directions](/materials/driving-directions.pdf) to Ohio Dominican University.